Catholic Central School (Latham, New York): Catholic Central High School

-It was originally was located on Eighth Street in Troy before moving to its location at 116th Street and Seventh Avenue in North Troy.
-The original Catholic Central High School building on Eight St. has now become part of Rensselaer Polytechnic Institute.
+It was originally located on Eighth Street in Troy before moving to its location at 116th Street and Seventh Avenue in North Troy.
+The original Catholic Central High School building on Eighth St. has now become part of Rensselaer Polytechnic Institute.

 The first principal was Father Burns.
 The student body numbered 525 students.
 The first class graduated in June, 1924 and numbered thirty-two.
 When the doors reopened in September, 1924, there were 1,046 students registered in the high school.
 In 1953, Catholic Central purchased the Cluett Peabody & Company building, which had been used for experimental purposes in the field of textile research as a miniature textile mill.

 In February, 1953, Catholic Central High School was relocated to its present-day campus in North Troy.
 In 1957, where once lay a vacant lot, soon became the Monsignor Burns Gymnasium.
 The basketball team no longer had to play its "home" games "away".
-From 1960 to 1965, Harry Joseph Flynn taught English at Catholic Central.
+From 1960 to 1965, Father Harry Joseph Flynn taught English at Catholic Central.
 Flynn later became Archbishop of Saint Paul and Minneapolis.

-Catholic High once held more than 1,000 students, but enrollment declined as Catholic churches and elementary schools closed in the city.
+Catholic High once held more than 2,000 students, but enrollment declined as Catholic churches and elementary schools closed in the city.
 In 1989, the school added seventh and eighth grades and in 2021, the school added sixth grade.
 The school closed in June 2022 and the property was put up for sale in March 2022.